cortex-lab/phy/docs/index.md

 # phy documentation

+> **This is the DEVELOPER documentation.
+[Click here to go to the USER documentation instead](http://phy-contrib.readthedocs.io/en/latest/).**

 **phy** is an open source neurophysiological data analysis package in Python.
 It provides features for sorting, analyzing, and visualizing extracellular recordings made with high-density multielectrode arrays containing hundreds to thousands of recording sites.

 phy provides format-agnostic APIs to build graphical applications for analysis and visualization of ephys data.
-There are a few of such applications in [**phycontrib**](https://github.com/kwikteam/phy-contrib/).
+There are a few of such applications in [**phycontrib**](http://phy-contrib.readthedocs.io/en/latest/).

 ## List of components